GEOS-ESM/swell/docs/configuring_cylc.md

 ```

 The role of this file is to redirect each issuance of `cycl` through the version of Cylc loaded by
 the module.
-This saves you explicitly loading the module everywhere Cylc is needed, for example
+This saves you explicitly loading the module everywhere Cylc is needed and makes sure
-within the workflow.
-You can test that the above works properly by issuing `cylc --version`
+Cylc is accessible when the workflow is running.
+You can test that the above works properly by
+issuing `cylc --version`.

 Cylc uses a file called `$HOME/.cylc/flow/global.cylc` to control common aspects of the workflow
 system.
 Create this file and then fill it with the following: